CupNoodles27/DRG-Tips-and-Tricks/README.md

 * During tritilyte events, hit your laser pointer while holding a bomb to drop it without it exploding.

 * A Huuli Hoarder will escape if you don't keep damaging it or if you don't stay near it.
-Additionally, only the bottom part of the body has a hitbox.
-The large bag on top of the body won't be hit.

 </details>